braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/line.md

 ## Prerequisites

 Line allows both promotional and non-promotional messaging to users as long your brand has secured users' consent.
 To send messages to users, you must meet one of two conditions:
-- Users who have added your LINE official account as a friend
+- Users who have added your Line official account as a friend
-- Users who haven't added your LINE official account as a friend but have sent a message to your LINE official account (excluding users who have blocked your LINE official account).
+- Users who haven't added your Line official account as a friend but have sent a message to your Line official account (excluding users who have blocked your LINE official account).
 <br><br>

 | Requirement | Description |